codevn-dev/codevn-app/README.md

 # CodeVN

-A modern, full-featured forum application built with Next.js 15, TypeScript, and Tailwind CSS, designed specifically for the Vietnamese developer community.
+A modern, full-featured forum application built with Next.js 15, TypeScript, and Tailwind CSS, designed for the developer community.

 ## Features